ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/04-Product-Requirements.md

 * 1.3.1 Device should have spaced out holes for wall mounting and desk mounting.
 * 1.4.1 Device outlets must be generously spaced to allow multiple power connector configurations.
 * 1.5.1 Device plug must be angled at 90 degrees and be as thin as possible.
+2. **Software / Functionality Requirements**
 * 2.1.1 Device must have redundancy in case of one of the control methods failing.
 This would allow the devivice to continue working in case of failure.
 * 2.2.1 Device should be configurable and operable in less than 5 minutes.
 * 2.3.1 Device must allow for manual physical control and programming.
 * 2.4.1 Device should allow for control grouping with additional surge protector products of its kind.
+3. **Interactivity & User Experience Requirements**
 * 3.1.1 Device should provide information to the user about their power consumption.
 * 3.2.1 Device must display data visually to the customer.
 * 3.3.1 Device outlets should be individually controller by the user.
 * 3.4.1 Device must have voice control integration with a common use assistant such as Google Assistant, Amazon Alexa, Microsoft Cortana, and Siri.
 * 3.5.1 Device must have LED indicators to show which outlets are on and which are off.
+4. **Customization Requirements**
+* 4.1.1 Device supports three control interfaces: physical buttons with a screen to display information, mobile app, and web interface.
+* 4.1.2 Device has a port for reprogramming.
+* 4.1.3 Source code is accessible for reprogramming.
+* 4.2.1 Power settings for each plug and USB-port can be specified with the control interface.
+* 4.2.2 Device provides real time feedback for desired output and delivers within +-5% of what was specified.
+5. **Manufacturing Requirements**

+6. **Safety Requirements**
 ## Open Questions
 * Can we manufacture this product for under $100?
 * Can we find a safe way to merge high amperage needs with low?